 Should You Trade Naked Options?

-It depends - and I go much deeper into this more in the option trading education course.
 But, in general, spreads are preferable because they're more capital efficient and they also mitigate tail risk.
-However, I like selling naked options if my goal is to take ownership of the underlying security.

-Plus, selling naked options maximizes the amount of premium received.
 People often worry that they'll sell a naked option and then the stock will go bankrupt - but the stocks, indices or ETFs that we trade will not go bankrupt.

 A much bigger risk is trading too large and then being forced to close out positions at an inopportune time.
-I definitely believe that individuals with accounts below $20,000 should trade vertical credit spreads.

 Additionally, I believe that when the VIX is trading below 20, everyone should trade vertical credit spreads to protect against a rapid volatility expansion.
-Spreads helps protect traders during periods of extreme volatility.

 - Step-by-step education course reveals everything you need and caters to ALL traders (absolute beginners through advanced traders)

-What Should You Do As a Beginner?
+What Should You Do As a Beginner Trader?

-How much money do you need to sell options?
-Small accounts with less than $10,000 or $15,000 can make a profit with options trading.
-Even if your account has a minimum of $2,000 you can target a return of about 3% a month by trading options.
+Even if your account has a minimum of $2,000 you can target a return of about 2% a month by trading options.

 In conclusion, this is how to earn money by trading options.
-We close out our trades early, we only trade the most stable underlyings, and we patiently wait for great opportunities to arise.

 Thank you for reading this comprehensive options trading guide.
 If you have any questions, please leave a comment below.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs) - Ultimate Options Trading Guide

 What's The Best Options Trading Course?

-You can enroll in our trading course by me, David Jaffee, to go into significantly more depth with options trading.
 The course teaches you how to be profitable in all market environments, even market crashes.

 Do you recommend any option trading books?